Metrics vs Surveys: An Analysis for Human-Aligned Benchmarking in Social Robot Navigation: Introduction

 The contributions of this work can therefore be summarized as follows:

-\begin{enumerate} \item A novel framework to perform a joint analysis of surveys and quantitative metrics, offering insights on the correlations between them through clustering and statistical tests. \item The identification of a subset of quantitative metrics that results most relevant to obtain human-like evaluation trends for social navigation experiments. \item A dataset of robot and people trajectories in eight different social scenarios collected through real world experiments with an accurate ground truth and survey evaluation, that can be used for development and benchmarking of future research. \end{enumerate}
+\begin{enumerate} \item A novel framework to perform a joint analysis of surveys and quantitative metrics, offering insights on the correlations between them through clustering and statistical tests. \item The identification of a subset of quantitative metrics that results in the most relevant human-like evaluation trends for social navigation experiments. \item A dataset of robot and people trajectories in eight different social scenarios collected through real-world experiments with an accurate ground truth and survey evaluation, that can be used for development and benchmarking of future research. \end{enumerate}

 The correlation analysis framework, the dataset, and the survey questionnaire are available in the repository\footnote{\url{https://github.com/PIC4SeR/Social-Nav-Metrics-Matching}}.